Balinese Batik

 The Balinese Lifestyle

-Each village is a self-contained community dedicated to the veneration of shared ancestors.
+Each traditional Balinese village is a self-contained community dedicated to the veneration of shared ancestors.
 Villages are often subdivided into cooperative societies whose members support one another in the maintenance of temples, the celebration of festivals, and the performance of family rituals.
 The male line is used to determine the nature of family ties.

 Like Hindu castes, members of the same dadia are usually required to marry inside their group.
-Rice is the main crop, and it is usually grown on beautiful terraces that are irrigated.
+Rice is the main crop, and it is generally grown on beautiful terraces that are irrigated.
 Other crops grown on terraces include yams, sweet potatoes, cassava, and coriander, among other things.

 Balinese temples (known as "pura") number more than 20,000, each serving a distinct role and performing rituals over the 250-day Balinese lunar calendar year.
-The different types of Balinese temples are arranged according to the physical and spiritual realms of Balinese Hinduism – from Pura Tirta "water temples" for cleansing rituals to Pura Segara "sea temples" that are located near the ocean to appease the sea Gods and deities – and are divided into three categories.
+The different types of Balinese temples are arranged according to the physical and spiritual realms of Balinese Hinduism – from Pura Tirta "water temples" for cleansing rituals, to Pura Segara "sea temples" that are located near the ocean to appease the sea Gods and deities – and are divided into three categories.

 Aside from that, there are also village and family temples in Bali, which are essential components of Balinese culture in that they serve as gathering places for the community to assemble and participate in festivals and other celebrations.
 Check out our list of what we believe are the top 7 Bali temples to see on your vacation.